kashyapvj/weather-app-frontend/README.md

 ## Weather Data

 - Once the weather data will be fetched from backend it will be shown in a card with city name and current temperature and humidity.

+## How to run application

+- `npm install` -> run to download all dependencies
+- `npm start` -> to run application
+- application will start at port 3000